HirsuteJim/TypeScriptLab/README.md

 Let's go ahead and finish building out the application.
 We'll start at the lowest level component, the box.

 - [ ] Navigate to the `Box.tsx` file.
 - [ ] As with all functions, we must explicitly define any arguments our React functional components will take in - which, in this case, is the `props` object.
 Create a type `BoxProps` that defines the specific props we expect to be passed to this component.
-Because this type won't be used anywhere else in the application, is can be defined in this file.
+Because this type won't be used anywhere else in the application, it can be defined in this file.
 If you would prefer to keep all of your types in one place, you can add the `BoxProps` type to the `types.ts` file and import it.
 - [ ] Add all the props to your type `BoxProps`.
 One of the props you should include will be a function called `handleBoxClick`.
 As the state of the board lives in the Board component, the functionality for `handleBoxClick` will live in the Board and be passed down to the box component.
   - [ ] It's up to you to determine what other props your Box component should take.
 Make sure that all of them are typed thoughtfully.
 If you need to use any of our previously defined types, you'll want to import them from `types.ts`.
 - [ ] Now you can add the props as a parameter to your functional Box component, and make sure to specify that the passed in props should be of type `BoxProps`.
 Next, we'll incorporate the props into the button our Box component is rendering.
 This button needs to render the correct character, and should invoke the `handleBoxClick` function when clicked.